Jasig/ssp-training/README.md

    So, for different versions a good workflow is to run the scripts and see what fails.
 If there are lots of errors, you can run each script manually by making the substitutions and then running it to find what changes are necessary.

-   If nothing is working there is a pg_dump sql file that was generated from the ssp training database with the data loaded for rel-2-0-patches.
+   If nothing is working there is a pg_dump sql file in the postgres folder that was generated from the ssp training database with the data loaded for rel-2-0-patches.
    It can be run on the command line with this command:
 	psql -d ssp -U postgres -f /pathTOfile/pgDumpOfSSPTraining.sql That should run successfully with a 0 table empty ssp database.